-Luna stared at Trixie, then at the paper she was holding up and which Trixie was evidently trying to pick up with her magic, to no effect.
+Luna stared at Trixie, then at the paper Luna was holding up and which Trixie was evidently trying to pick up with her magic, to no effect.
 Trixie collapsed and burst into full tears.
 Luna stood for a second, before sitting down next to the distraught mare.
 “I'm so sorry, Trixie!
-Maybe … maybe it'll return, maybe you just need time to recover fully.”
+Maybe it will return.
+Maybe you just need time to recover fully.”

-Trixie looked up at Luna through tears.
+Trixie looked up at Luna through her tears.
 “And what if it doesn't?”

-Trixie sighed, giving the map a uninterested glance.
+Trixie sighed, giving the map an uninterested glance.
 “It's more than I could tell.”

 Luna looked at her sadly.
 “You did what you could, Trixie.
-You didn't have access to the official reports in Canterlot, but I'm impressed with your restoration of that letter.
+You didn't have access to the official reports in Canterlot, but I am very impressed with your restoration of that letter.
 It could prove an important clue.”

 Trixie sighed and lay her head down on the floor, staring at the paper in front of her, still not moving the slightest bit.
-“That's not much consolation if I can't get my magic back.
+“That's not much consolation if I can't get my magic back or restore any of the other pieces.
 Only makes the tragedy greater.
 The Great and Powerful Trixie, finally beginning to live up to her name, only to lose it all.”

 Luna watched Trixie sadly, then turned back to her papers with a sigh.
 “I also found something else in the records.
-Turns out Twilight bought another place here in Dappleshore, not long ago.
-An old farm in the fields outside the city."
+Turns out Twilight bought another place here in Dappleshore not long ago.
+An old farm in the fields outside the city at 5 Buckskin Road.”

 Luna nodded.
 “I bet it just might be.
 I think we need to check it out, in any case.
 You should stay here and recover.
 I'll go take a look and return with what I find.”

 Trixie frowned and stood up.
 “No deal!
 I have no intention of staying here while you run around and do all the work.
-Magic or not, I'm not useless and I won't be treated as such!”
+Magic or not, I'm not useless, and I won't be treated as such!”
 Luna opened her mouth, but Trixie gave her a cold stare.
-“Don't you dare change my mind.
+“Don't you dare argue.
 I'm coming along!”